-S106 agreements will require applicants (or their successors in title) to submit an Employment Skills and Training Plan in line with the specimen framework attached to the agreement (and included as Annex A of this document) before implementation of the development.
-S106 agreements will require this to be approved by CDC in writing prior to implementation and for the applicants (or successors in title) to be guided by the contents.
+S106 agreements will require applicants (or their successors in title) to submit an Employment Skills and Training Plan, in line with a specimen framework attached to the agreement, before implementation of the development.
+S106 agreements will seek to ensure that this is approved by CDC in writing prior to implementation and for the applicants (or successors in title) to be guided by the contents.

-- 5.2 S106 agreements will also require that the ESTP sets out the arrangements by which the applicants will provide the stated target number of agreed construction (and related trades) apprenticeships and will support the applicant to use The Apprenticeship and Training Company Ltd or other equivalent approach.
+S106 agreements will also require that the ESTP sets out the arrangements by which the applicants will provide the stated target number of agreed construction (and related trades) and end user apprenticeships and will support the applicant to use The Apprenticeship and Training Company Ltd or other equivalent approach.
 Apprenticeship Training Agencies (ATAs) are organisations that directly employ apprentices and operate as the apprentice's day-to-day workplace manager.
-They coordinate the apprentice will have his/her on-site placement) pays a fee which covers the cost of their salary (which will be at least the National Minimum Wage Rate), plus a management fee to cover the ATA's costs (which includes HR and payroll provision and the management of the off-site training provision).
+They coordinate the apprentice's training and pay the associated training costs.
+The host employer (i.e. where the apprentice will have his/her on-site placement) pays a fee which covers the cost of their salary (which will be at least the National Minimum Wage Rate), plus a management fee to cover the ATA's costs (which includes HR and payroll provision and the management of the off-site training provision).
 Therefore ATAs support businesses who want to take on apprentices by dealing with the administration associated with hiring or employing an apprentice.
-Appendix B of this Guidance provides further information about The Apprenticeship and Training Company Ltd (to be finalised). - 5.3 S106 agreements will require that all of the apprenticeship opportunities secured through these means are initially advertised within the administrative area of the District Council and if there are no such suitable persons, to people residing in Oxfordshire and then the surrounding locality (e.g. Milton Keynes, Aylesbury, Northamptonshire).